Perry Barr: History

 In the 1920s, Oscar Deutsch opened his first ever Odeon cinema here.
 The original cinema is now a conference venue, having also been a bingo hall.
-The 1920s Perry Barr Stadium on the Aldridge Road hosts greyhound racing and the Birmingham Brummies speedway team.
-It has a 500-seat capacity, and was refurbished in 2004.
-It is the former home of the Birchfield Harriers, whose Art Deco-styled bas relief badge it still carries.
+The 1920s Perry Barr Stadium on the Aldridge Road hosted greyhound racing and the Birmingham Brummies speedway team until its closure and demolition in 2025.
+It had a 500-seat capacity, and was refurbished in 2004.
+It was the former home of the Birchfield Harriers, whose Art Deco-styled bas relief badge it still carried.
 The Harriers now operate from nearby Alexander Stadium.

 Aston Technical College (later renamed North Birmingham Technical College) moved to a new site in Perry Barr in the late 1960s, and was incorporated into the creation of Birmingham Polytechnic (now Birmingham City University) in 1971.
-Two of the college's buildings existed as part of the university's City North Campus, scheduled to close in 2018.
+The site had formerly been the location of Birchfield Road Primary School and Birchfield Road Secondary Modern School.
+Two of the college's buildings existed as part of the university's City North Campus, but closed in 2018 when the site was again levelled and construction began on accommodation for athletes competing in the Birmingham Commonwealth Games 2022 in Perry Park.
+Delays in construction due to the Covid 19 pandemic meant that the accommodation was not completed in time to be used for this purpose.

 There is a mall-style shopping centre in the district known as "One Stop" Shopping Centre.
 This was built in the early 1990s, replacing a previous 1960s-era shopping centre.
 To facilitate the 1990s construction, a length of the River Tame was diverted and canalised.
 A Wetherspoons pub, the Arthur Robertson, opened later is named after Arthur Robertson, the Birchfield Harriers' first Olympic gold medallist (1908).

 A memorial to PC Malcolm Walker, of the West Midlands Police, is situated outside shops on the city-bound side of Birchfield Road.
 He died on 4 October 2001, when his motorcycle was struck during a police pursuit.

 The site of the former Perry Hall is now Perry Hall Park.
 Perry Park hosted the Birmingham Carnival in 2005.